 With technology constantly advancing it means some technologies become outdated and no longer serve the purpose they once did.

-With that in mind, you may have heard or read that Chorus is planning to slowly remove the copper network in areas where fibre is available.
+With that in mind, you may have heard or read that Chorus is removing the copper network in areas where fibre is available.
 Fibre is the preferred broadband service favoured by over 75% of New Zealand households, having the speeds and capability to serve all users no matter their online needs.

-Although no specific timeframe for withdrawing copper services from greater Christchurch has been announced, Chorus has indicated that copper is on the way out by announcing withdrawal plans in other parts of New Zealand.
+In greater Christchurch, Chorus will begin the process of withdrawing copper services from May 2023.
 We want to ensure that local broadband customers who are still on copper and are within Enable’s fibre broadband coverage area, know their options and can easily make the switch to fibre.

 We also want to shed light on the process for how Chorus plans to remove the copper network as it will affect different areas in different ways.
 Although we aren’t involved in the decision-making or managing of the copper network, we want to make sure those within our coverage area understand what’s coming.

 For people living in rural areas or in places where fibre broadband isn’t available then the copper network will continue to service you.

 If fibre broadband is available to you, then copper will most likely be removed over the coming months.
 However, it will be done slowly, and you’ll be kept informed of when it’s happening.
 Chorus must ensure these things before removing copper:

 • Your copper landline and internet connection CANNOT be taken away until an equivalent fibre service is available .
 Fibre must be able to be installed at no additional cost to you.